TobiasOnGitHub/FAXE-Feature_Annotation_eXtraction_Engine/README.md

 Perform Feature-Based Partial Commit.

-Details about the process are given in chapter "Feature-Base Partial Commit with Git".
+Details about the process are given in the chapter "Feature-Base Partial Commit with Git".

     Usage:  fbpc [-nc] [-f=<featureLPQ>] [-m=<message>] <gitWorkingDirectory> <srcFolder>
           <gitWorkingDirectory> Path to git working directory (with .git) of project. (data provided by calling bash script).